 - A. To patients ages six months and older: - a.
 An immunization for influenza, and - b.
 Other immunizations in response to a public health emergency; - B. To patients ages eleven years and older: - a.
-The final dose(s) in a course of vaccinations for human papillomavirus (HPV); - C. To patients ages eighteen and older: - a.
+The final dose(s) in a course of vaccinations for human papillomavirus (HPV); C. To patients ages eighteen and older: - a.
 An immunization or vaccination recommended by the United States centers for disease control and prevention advisory committee on immunization practices in its approved vaccination schedule, and - b.
-An immunization or vaccination recommended by the United States Centers for Disease Control and Prevention for international travel.
+An immunization or vaccination recommended by the United States Centers for Disease Control and Prevention for international travel, and - b.c.
+An immunization or vaccination for COVID-19 as defined in Iowa Code section 686D.2.

-V. Protocol, Facility, and Equipment
+V.VI.
+Protocol, Facility, and Equipment